 Thurgauer Kantonalbank (TKBP) - Total Liabilities

-Based on the latest financial reports, Thurgauer Kantonalbank (TKBP) has total liabilities worth CHF33.65 Billion CHF (≈ $42.55 Billion USD) as of June 2025.
+Based on the latest financial reports, Thurgauer Kantonalbank (TKBP) has total liabilities worth CHF34.27 Billion CHF (≈ $43.33 Billion USD) as of December 2025.
 Total liabilities represent everything the company owes to external parties, combining both current liabilities—like accounts payable, short-term debt, and accrued expenses—and non-current liabilities such as long-term debt, pension obligations, lease liabilities, and deferred tax liabilities.
-Explore TKBP cash generation efficiency to assess how effectively this company generates cash.

 This chart illustrates how Thurgauer Kantonalbank's total liabilities have evolved over time, based on quarterly financial data.
-Check TKBP cash and liquid asset ratio to evaluate the company's liquid asset resilience ratio.
+See Thurgauer Kantonalbank working capital to net assets to evaluate short-term liquidity relative to the company's equity base.

 Thurgauer Kantonalbank Competitors by Total Liabilities